-Figure 17: Comparison of the neutron spectra calculated for the MYRRHA subcritical BoL homogenous and heterogeneous models in a FA in the fifth crown (batch 501) and averaged over different axial zones.
-Results are in arbitrary units.
+Figure 17: Comparison of the normalized neutron spectra calculated for the MYRRHA subcritical BoL homogenous and heterogeneous models in a FA in the fifth crown (batch 501) and averaged over different axial zones.

-Figure 18: Comparison of the neutron spectra calculated for the MYRRHA subcritical BoL homogenous and heterogeneous models in a fast IPS and averaged over different axial zones.
-Results are in arbitrary units.
+Figure 18: Comparison of the normalized neutron spectra calculated for the MYRRHA subcritical BoL homogenous and heterogeneous models in a fast IPS and averaged over different axial zones.